Records from Cuba

 1. LOCATION is crucial when searching for civil or church records.
 Be aware of the terminology "ciudad" (city), "municipio" (municipality), "provincia" (province.)
 Sometimes the capital city of a province and the province carry the same name.
 For example: the city of Pinar del Rio versus the province of Pinar del Rio.
 Although Cuba is a small island, you need more information that just the island name to find your ancestor's record.

 2. There were 6 original provinces in Cuba until 1978.
-Currently there are 15 provinces.
+Currently there are 15 provinces with a special municipality (Isla de la Juventud previously known as Isla de Pinos) that does not belong to any province.
 Find a map of the area you are researching in (with the current province as well as the province in the time period you are researching.)

 3. Civil records are often incomplete and very difficult to acquire.
 The Cuban Civil Registry was not in effect until the 1880's but the differing provinces established this practice at different rates.
 Use CubaGenWeb's Cuban Addresses and Telephone Numbers for guidance.
 You will need to click on the current province of interest (on the left menu) and then you will see the civil registries for each municipality within that province.
 For records prior to the 1880's, you need to use Parish records.